jasonfriedland/go-piper/README.md

 [![Build Status](https://travis-ci.org/jasonfriedland/go-piper.svg?branch=master)](https://travis-ci.org/jasonfriedland/go-piper)

-A small utility to read from stdin if it was piped in.
+A small utility for use in CLI programs, to read piped-in input if it was supplied.

 ## Usage